Are you a millennial? Then we need to talk about why you should be investing and how you can start today.

 There’s a little more that goes into it, but the short answer is: Yes!

-Once you’re left with only low-interest debt like student loans, you can split your money between investing and paying off debt.
+Once you’re left with only low-interest debt like student loans, you can split your money between investing and paying off debt, or you can decide to go all in on one.
 Yes, the debt is important.
 And yes, there’s a huge emotional burden that comes with carrying debt.

 But ultimately, the return you can expect to get in the stock market is higher than the interest rate you’re paying on your debt.
 And the more time your money has to grow in the market, the better off you’ll be during retirement.